clarissalabrum/math4610-1/chapter01/examples.md

 repository.
 In addition, every programmer in the world knows that writing code is an endless cycle of improving and debugging the code you have written.
 Once a code has been verified as working and producing results, someone in the crowd will change the target.
 This might mean adding more resolution to a simulation or adding in more complicated physics in a plasma simulation.
+A good computational mathematician should be able to see ways to modify code to incorporate changes needed to include the new constraints and/or extensions to the mathematical problem.

 **Question from the Boss - "When will the code produce answers to the questions I have about the problem?"**

-If your boss has to wait too long for results, that may mean the end of the project.
+If your boss has to wait too long for results, that may mean the end of the project and possibly your position with the company.
+So, it is important to be able to estimate how long it will take to run a simulation or database inquiry and analyze the results of your work.
+This may mean doing more optimization of the computer code or possibly reducing storage requirements.
+This may be the most difficult part of any computational mathematician's day.

 **Question from the Boss - "Can the code produce solutions for similar problems of interest to the bottom line?"**

-Something about classes of problems solved by the code....
+The question in this case, implies that solving a class of problems using the computer code you have written is important.
+In some codes physical parameters may be hardwired to constant values.
+However, the physics may call for a functional relationship between some of these parameters.
+Modifiying the code to handle a more general class of problems where constituitive relationships are defined will be a job that computational mathematicians must resolve.
+Writing code that is general at the beginning of the process may be difficult.
+However, trying to think through possible extensions before needed can be a huge benefit to the bottom line for any coding effort.
+As an example, in working for Chevron Oil Field Research Company located in LaHabra California (at least in 1985-6) the management of the research group planned on spending $500K to rewrite a black-oil simulator to rewrite the code in C from Fortran.
+At the time, this was a huge commitment for the company.
+In the end, the goal was to modernize the programming language while embedding more physics and mathematics in the code.

 **Question from the Boss - "Can you get the code to run faster and work on bigger problems?"**

+Running a simulation on bigger problems and doing this efficiently is something that may seem easy, but it may be a tough issue to make progress on.
+Bigger and more complicated problems can easily out-strip computer resources.
+As an example, a graduate student who was working on simulation of fluids flowing through an aquifer (water or contaminated flow) found that in order to compute accurate simulations in three dimensional problems, the number of mesh blocks needed was larger than Avagadro's number which will still swamp any computer in production today.
+A partial solution for the problem involved coming up with ways of averaging parameters in the problem.
+Another graduate student at USU was involved with a project with the Alaska Fishery Science Center (AFSC) to produce an experimental design for determining whether or not fishing boats were accurately measuring the catch in a cod fishery.
+The suggest minimal experiment was estimated to cost more than $2,000,000.
+At first, both sides refused the design due to the cost.
+However, a couple of years later, the study was done due to the problems of fishery management that still existed.

 **Question from the Boss - "How easy is the code to use, modify and maintain?"**

 Most of the algorithms that end up being translated into computer code, written and compiled into an executable/binary file (for example, C, C++, or Fortran), and run on various computers will produce an approximate solution to an underlying mathematical problem.
 For example, using a finite difference method to discretize derivatives in a differential equation will, at best, result in an approximation of the solution of the original differential equation.
 If an algorithm is unable to produce an accurate approximation, the results may be of no use to colleagues that want to answer questions about a real problem.
 One question that computational scientists must be able to answer is whether or not a computer program will produce an accurate approximate solution.
 A more general question is what is the largest set of problems for which the algorithm produces an accurate approximate solution.
 It should be noted that it is not good enough to get a computer program running.
 If the program does not produce accurate results related to the original problem, the program really is note worth much.

 2. **Efficiency of the Computer Code: Question from the Boss - "Do you have an answer yet?"**  The implementation of any algorithm must necessarily be concerned with how fast results can be obtained once the algorithm has been successfully been